Did You Know?

 – William James

 Fortunately, therapy can be very effective in helping you to not only understand and manage your symptoms, but also provide you with the tools and techniques you need to thrive.
 New advances in neuroscience empower us to work directly with the anxiety generating system in our brain, generating calm and empowered healing.
-Our team is highly trained in treating individuals struggling with anxiety, panic, and phobias.
+Our California team is highly trained in treatment for individuals struggling with anxiety, panic, and phobias.
 We are here to help you get to the root of your anxiety and support you on your journey toward empowered and resilient healing.
 Contact Dr. Truitt and her team today for a complimentary 30-minute phone consultation.

 Additional Anxiety Resources at Dr. Kate Truitt & Associates